100 Mile Arts Network Logo

 The 100 Mile Arts Network connects, supports, and promotes English-speaking creative professionals across the MRC des Collines-de-l’Outaouais, MRC de Pontiac, and MRC de la Vallée-de-la-Gatineau, where they have long lacked institutional support.
 By reducing isolation, creating opportunities, and boosting visibility, we’re building a stronger, more inclusive regional arts community.

-For venues/organizers:
+For Creatives

-For the public:
+For the Public

 Gallery & Boutique